 It was such a fun workshop, filled with excursions, learning about the Sicilian countryside and its food and traditions, and lots of laughter between all the cooking and eating.
 The Americans learnt Australian words like “dodgy” (it means “of low quality”) and what an “esky” is (it is an ice box); and the Aussies invited the Americans to visit them in Australia.
 For those five days we all felt part of the Case Vecchie family, contributing to the stories and memories of this very special place.

 Here is the recipe for one of the dishes we made at the workshop, sarde a beccafico, a typical Sicilian stuffed sardine dish.
 One of the workshop participants, who hated sardines, was a complete convert after making and tasting these.
 We filleted the fish ourselves at the cooking school – buying whole fish ensures you can see how fresh they are.
 But you might be able to find them already filleted at your local fishmonger, making this dish simpler and quicker too.
 This recipe is from my cookbook Italian Street Food (Smith Street Books 2016) and makes an ideal appetiser at any time of year, but especially when the weather is warmer.
 The inherent saltiness of the sardines is balanced by the sweetness of the orange juice and the currants, plus the crunch of the breadcrumbs and garlic.
-If you can find some Cataratto wine to go with it, then you might like to imagine that you are in Sicily, or else you could join me there in May/June 2018.
+If you can find some Cataratto wine to go with it, then you might like to imagine that you are in Sicily.

 sarde a beccafico - stuffed baked sardines

 Makes 8 skewers of sardines (to serve 4)